JFan2016/CarND-Advanced-Lane-Lines/README.md

     Likewise, I applied the radius-of-curvature calculation almost exactly as presented in the lecture material, and it also worked well.
-As for the car position calculaton, it turned out to be quite trivial.
+As for the car position calculation, it turned out to be quite trivial.

 -   Buffering